 When we are born, we forget the choices we made at our higher level.
 The “forgetting” is part of the Earth experience.
 From our human perspective, some of the decisions made on our behalf may seem inexplicable.
 Why would we choose to experience a traumatic death?

 Souls with a genuine curiosity, coupled with sufficient inner strength to take in the truth, will receive an answer.
 We just need to ask.
 The answer comes in different words and structures but its meaning is always the same.

-The Council explains.
-‘To be whole, to complete your journey as a human on Earth, you need to experience life from all human perspectives.
-You need to know what it is like to kill, persecute and torture, just as you need to know what it is like to be killed, persecuted and tortured.
-You need to know what it is like to be fat, crippled and ill, as well as strong, healthy and beautiful.’
+To be whole, to complete your journey as a human on Earth, you need to experience life from all human perspectives.
+You need to know what it is like to damage and destroy, just as you need to know what it is like to be destroyed and damaged.
+You need to know what it is like to be fat, crippled and ill, as well as strong, healthy and beautiful.

-While this may seem perverse to us, the Council’s reasoning makes perfect sense.
-Sharing in every aspect of the human experience allows us to develop genuine compassion.
-We reach the point where we know that our only real choice is to love and accept every individual, just as they are.
-Once we know how painful it is to feel disconnected from love, to feel disconnected from our true self, we lose the ability to judge others.
+Going on our path, we eventually reach the point where we know that our only real choice is to love and accept every individual, just as they are.
+Once we know how painful it is to suffer, to feel disconnected from love and our true self, we transcend the need to judge ourselves and others.

 The word “judgment” implies right or wrong, guilty or innocent, condemnation or redemption.
 That can be a natural human reaction to the worst excesses of human behavior.
 Making judgements is not right or wrong.
 On Earth, it is necessary.
 It helps us learn to choose our behaviours.
 It helps make us wise, and points us toward the direction of peace and acceptance.
 This is a state of being where destructive energies are not likely to be attracted to us.
 If they are, we know in our heart the way to respond for the highest good of all.